If a man desire the office of a bishop, he desireth a good work.

 (I Timothy 3:1)

 Is the Lord calling you to serve as a pastor, assistant, youth pastor, missionary, evangelist, or Bible teacher?
-If so, consider the Master of Arts in Biblical Studies program that emphasizes biblical languages, biblical studies, and theological courses, while providing you with classroom opportunities to learn about practical pastoral issues.
+If so, consider Maranatha’s Baptist Biblical Studies Master’s degree.
+This program emphasizes biblical languages, biblical studies, and theological courses, while providing you with classroom opportunities to learn about practical pastoral issues.
 You’ll benefit from professors skilled in all aspects of ministry as well as the personal mentoring of experienced pastors as you serve in a local church.

 - To develop a basic understanding of the biblical languages and apply that understanding to the preparation and delivery of sermons and lessons